Dark matter from an even lighter QCD axion: trapped misalignment: Cosmological constraints on mirror worlds

 \subsubsection{Constraints on portal couplings}

 The SM must avoid thermal contact with its mirror copies all through the (post-inflation) history of the Universe so as to fullfil the condition $T_{k\neq 0} \ll T$.
 This implies that the interactions between the SM and its copies need to be very suppressed.
 Non-renormalizable interactions such as gravity and axion-mediated ones are naturally small enough, while the Higgs and hypercharge kinetic portal couplings can potentially spoil the condition $T_{k\neq 0} \ll T$.
 For instance, in the $Z_2$ mirror case $T' / T \lesssim 0.5$ requires both portal couplings, defined as $\mathcal{L} \supset \kappa |H|^2 |H'|^2 + \epsilon B^{\mu\nu} B'_{\mu\nu}$, where $H$ and $H'$ ($B^{\mu\nu}$ and $B'_{\mu\nu}$) denote respectively the SM Higgs doublet (hypercharge field strength) and its mirror copy, and $\kappa$ and $\epsilon$ are dimensionless couplings, to respect $\kappa \,, \epsilon \lesssim 10^{-8}$~\cite{Berezhiani:2005ek}.
 Even smaller couplings are needed in the $Z_\N$ case with $\N>2$.
 This can suggest a `naturalness' issue for the Higgs and kinetic portal couplings, as they cannot be forbidden in terms of internal symmetries.
 Nevertheless, such small couplings may be technically natural because of an enhanced \emph{Poincare} symmetry \cite{Volkas:1988cm,Foot:2013hna}: in the limit where non-renormalizable interactions are neglected, the $\kappa, \epsilon \to 0$ limit for the ensemble of portals corresponds to an enhanced $\mathcal{P}^\N$ symmetry (namely, an independent space-time Poincar\'e transformation $\mathcal{P}$ in each sector).
-This protects those couplings from radiative corrections other than those induced by the explicit $\mathcal{P}^\N$ breaking due to gravitational and axion-mediated interactions, which are presumably small.
+This protects those couplings from radiative corrections other than those induced by the explicit $\mathcal{P}^\N$ breaking due to gravitational and axion-mediated interactions.
+The former are presumably small being Planck suppressed, while axion-mediated corrections to $\kappa$ scale like $m_H^2 / f^2_a$ \cite{Galda:2021hbr} and hence they can be safely neglected for the standard high $f_a$ values considered.
+Moreover, axion-mediated interactions among the different sectors (leading to interaction rates scaling as $\sim T^5/f_a^4$) are also small enough during the evolution of the Universe, such that they do not spoil the evolution of the independent thermal baths, as long as the PQ breaking pre-inflationary scenario is considered.